grz0zrg/fbg/custom_backend/README.md

 }
 ```

-Another way and probably the fastest way to do efficient paralellim is to use MMAL / OpenMax so that FBG do zero copy transfer to GPU, you just have to define `FBG_MMAL` when compiling, it only use dispmanx to get the display resolution, the only disadvantage of that method is that *screen tearing may happen because there is no true VSYNC yet*.
+Another way and probably the fastest way (with SIMD compositing) to do efficient paralellim is to use MMAL / OpenMax so that FBG do zero copy transfer to GPU, you just have to define `FBG_MMAL` when compiling, it only use dispmanx to get the display resolution, the only disadvantage of that method is that *screen tearing may happen because there is no true VSYNC yet*.

 There is also a pure pthread parallelism example, see `dispmanx_pure_parallel.c`, each threads are tasked to push specific pixels, it doesn't need to mix buffers, it only use a pthread barrier to keep everything in sync.
 It run at 20 fps @ 1080p doing a fullscreen color clear, 50 fps @ 1080p without barrier and 60 fps @ 720p.
 (720p is probably the best compromise resolution / efficiency on RPI)